DR-002: Use Mixed Versioning Strategy with Trunk-Based Development

 - Git Flow: Rejected - too slow, unified versioning doesn't fit module independence

-- CalVer: Rejected - doesn't communicate compatibility
+- CalVer Only: Rejected - doesn't communicate API compatibility for code artifacts

 - Manual Versioning: Rejected - error-prone, doesn't scale